"Too much sodium increases your blood pressure, a leading risk factor for heart disease and stroke.

 - Inadequate production (malnutrition, burns, major injury, infections, etc.)

 - Excessive catabolism (burns, major injury, pancreatitis, etc.)

 - Loss from the body (hemorrhage, excessive renal excretion, burn exudates, etc.)

 - Redistribution within the body (major surgery, various inflammatory conditions, etc.)

-An optimum regimen for the use of albumin, electrolytes and fluid in the early treatment of burns has not been established, however, in conjunction with appropriate crystalloid therapy, BUMINATE 25%, Albumin (Human), 25% Solution may be indicated for treatment of oncotic deficits after the initial 24-hour period following extensive burns and to replace the protein loss which accompanies any severe burn.4,6
+An optimum regimen for the use of albumin, electrolytes and fluid in the early treatment of burns has not been established; however, in conjunction with appropriate crystalloid therapy, BUMINATE 25% is indicated for treatment of oncotic deficits after the initial 24 hour period following extensive burns and to replace the protein loss which accompanies any severe burn.4,6

 Adult Respiratory Distress Syndrome (ARDS)